mrisher/smtp-sts/reporting.md

 Note that the failure types are non-exclusive; an aggregate report may contain overlapping `counts` of failure types when a single send attempt encountered multiple errors.
-Additionally, in the event that only one policy is being reported, the report SHOULD utilize "policies" array in the report body.
+Reporters may report multiple applied policies (for example, an MTA-STS policy and a DANE TLSA record for the same domain and MX); even in the case where only a single policy was applied, the "policies" field of the report body must be an array and not a singular value.

 ## Report Time-frame